Partnership & Governance

 The Partnership Agreement

 This Partnership Agreement results from two years of work.
-An ad hoc committee gathered ideas from parents, faculty, administration, and trustees, and then distilled them into final form.
-The purpose of this agreement is to clarify expectations.
+It was created by an ad hoc committee of community members and exists to clarify expectations.
 What can parents and the school expect of each other as we enter into a partnership to aid the development of your children?
 This document aims to articulate expectations we agree on: what parents can reasonably expect of the school, and what the school will expect of parents.
 It also aims to reduce the inevitable misunderstanding and disappointment that result when unstated expectations go unmet.

 The Post Oak School is incorporated as a non-profit corporation and managed by a self-perpetuating Board of Trustees.
 The board is governed by the school’s articles of incorporation and by the school’s by-laws.
 The board is comprised of a minimum of 12 members, selected from the parent body and the community at large, plus the head of school, who also serves as president of the corporation.
 Each trustee is elected to a two-year term and is limited to three consecutive terms.
 Candidates for board service are evaluated by the board’s Committee on Trustees in March and April, with nominations presented for approval at the May meeting.